RapidLzj/Scheduler/manual/Scheduler.plan.md

 * `/tel/conf/`
     + `basic.txt` site and telescope basic data, longitude, latitude, altitude, timezone, exposure accessory time, field of view.
 Each datum in one line.
-    + `field.txt` list of all fields, col: field ra dec gb gl.
+    + `field.txt` list of all fields, col: field, ra, dec, gl, gb.
 Note: field id is **NOT** continual int, some will be skipped for future use.
     + `block.txt` list of all blocks, col: block field list(up to 7)
     + `expplan.txt` plan of exposures, col: code filter expt repeat
     + `expfactor.txt` factors of exp, col: filter expt code factor, use filter+expt to locate code and factor sum factor to check finished or not
     + `dither.txt` dither between exposures of the same filter

 * `/tel/obsed/yyyymm/` usually runcode is yyyymm, but can be others
-    + `files.jdddd.lst` daily file list, only good files, col: full filename
+    + `files.Jdddd.lst` daily file list, only good files, col: full filename
-    + `check.jdddd.lst` daily check list, col: filename filesn field filter expt
+    + `check.Jdddd.lst` daily check list, col: filesn, imagetype, field/object, filter, exptime, ra, dec, filename
     + `obsed.lst` finished list of this run, col: field factorlist (by code)
-    + `obsed.jddddtttt.bak` backup of finished list, `ddddtttt` is the backup time
+    + `obsed.Jddddtttt.bak` backup of finished list, `ddddtttt` is the backup time

 * `/tel/schedule/runcode/jdddd/`
-    + `plan.jdddd.txt` merged plan of this day
+    + `plan.Jdddd.txt` merged plan of this day
-    + `note.jdddd.txt` note for plan. including field no, ra, dec, filter and exposure time, extra info including planned obsed time, alt and az, airmass, moon distance, alt and phase(even if moon is not visible),
+    + `note.Jdddd.txt` note for plan. including field no, ra, dec, filter and exposure time, extra info including planned obsed time, alt and az, airmass, moon distance, alt and phase(even if moon is not visible),
     + `snn.nnnnnn.txt` plan of one block, block sn, from 01, and block id
     + `snn.check.txt` check for choose one block,
-    + `plan.jdddd.eps` footprint of finished and planed fields, color legend: black point(k,) planed but not observed (all fields will be displayed, blue dot(b.) obsed before last night, yellow dot(y.) obsed last night, red cross(rx) plan for this night.
+    + `plan.Jdddd.eps` footprint of finished and planed fields, color legend: black point(k,) planed but not observed (all fields will be displayed, blue dot(b.) obsed before last night, yellow dot(y.) obsed last night, red cross(rx) plan for this night.

 ## Programs